Stashing Pre-Built Nodes for Sharing

 % mflowgen stash pull --hash 4d1c23

-Pulled step "synopsys-dc-synthesis" from stash into "4-synopsys-dc-synthesis"
+Pulled node "synopsys-dc-synthesis" from stash into "4-synopsys-dc-synthesis"

 % make status